|Mount Rainier – Mount Rainier National Park, Washington|

 UPDATE – 3/2016

 I unfortunately wasn’t able to make the Rainier climb and summit as I got a very serious sinus infection that got progressively worse.
-I had to make the difficult decision to cancel my climb and get better, but I will schedule another climb either this year or in 2017.
+I had to make the difficult decision to cancel my climb and get better, but I will schedule another climb either this year or the next.
 Rest assured that I will summit this beautiful mountain sooner than later.